hammzj/cypress-load-balancer/docs/USING_WITH_WORKFLOWS.md

 ## Running parallelized tests

 The process is as such:
+- **Find or initialize base map**: Check for a `spec-map.json` in a persisted location.
+If one does not exist, initialize it using `npx cypress-load-balancer initialize`.
 - **Generate runner variables:** There are two ways to do this:
     - Use `npx cypress-load-balancer generate-runners <count>`.
 This creates an array of runner variables to use for each parallel runner process to iterated over when selecting which test files to execute.